rapaccinim/learning-lens/README.md

 * access a specific *subset* of data (e.g. `street` from `newData`)
 * combine multiple Lens (*composition*) to *look* deeper in a data structure

+Quoting Phil Rice:
+> *The idea behind lenses is that they are 'focused' on a small part of a big object*

 ## Composition
 Considering that Lenses are just functions, they can be composed.

+As stated by Eric Elliot in [this inspiring article](https://medium.com/javascript-scene/composing-software-an-introduction-27b72500d6ea):

+> *No matter how you write software, you should compose it well*

+It means that composing functions is not just a cool feature that developers can use with Lens, but that understanding composition is fundamental for every developer.

 A Lens composition starts with the less specific function on the left and ends with the most specific on the right.

+## Examples
+Example using Ramda library.

 ## Resources
 Some useful links: